 Marine facilities across the region support a range of commuter, tourism and recreation opportunities including river cruises, whale watching tours, diving expeditions, fishing charters and Great Barrier Reef tours.
-18 Three primary barge and ferry services provide access to Fraser Island, departing from River Heads, Urangan Boat Harbour and Rainbow Beach:
+Three primary barge and ferry services provide access to Fraser Island, departing from River Heads, Urangan Boat Harbour and Rainbow Beach:

-- Fraser Venture Barge runs six barges and ferry services daily which depart River Heads (20 minutes south of Hervey Bay) and land at Wanggollba Creek on Fraser Island.19 - The Kingfisher Bay Ferry has 10 barges and ferry services which depart River Heads and land at Kingfisher Bay Resort on the western side of Fraser Island.20

-Manta Ray Barge operates continuous services between 5.15am and 6.00pm daily with two barges operating from Inskip Point Rainbow Beach to Hook Point on Fraser Island with a barge departing every 30 minutes.
+- Fraser Venture Barge runs six barges and ferry services daily which depart River Heads (20 minutes south of Hervey Bay) and land at Wanggollba Creek on Fraser Island. - The Kingfisher Bay Ferry has ten barges and ferry services which depart River Heads and land at Kingfisher Bay Resort on the western side of Fraser Island. - Manta Ray Barge operates continuous services between 6.00am and 5.15pm daily with two barges operating from Inskip Point Rainbow Beach to Hook Point on Fraser Island with a barge departing every 30 minutes.

-Additional barges operate during peak holiday periods providing increased frequency.21 In addition, water taxi services departing from Urangun to Fraser Island commenced in 2017.22
+Additional barges operate during peak holiday periods providing increased frequency.
+In addition, water taxi services departing from Urangun to Fraser Island commenced in 2017.

-Ferries from Bundaberg and the Town of Seventeen Seventy provide day trips exploring the Southern Barrier Reef and Lady Musgrave Island.23
+Ferries and reef cruises from Bundaberg provide day trips exploring the Southern Barrier Reef and Lady Musgrave Island.

 Marine infrastructure, such as boat ramps with trailer parking, jetties and marinas are available to support recreational boating for residents and visitors to the region.
-Recreational boating and marine activities are an important aspect of the region's identity and lifestyle, with 10 per cent of Queensland's boats being registered to persons within the Wide Bay Burnett region.24 The Boat Club Marina, located in Urangan Harbour Hervey Bay, provides berthing facilities for yachting holiday makers to the Great Sandy Straits and Fraser Island.
-The Marina comprises four arms of 98 berths which can accommodate vessels up to 25 metres long.25 Maryborough's Mary River Marina is used exclusively for tourism and recreation.
+Recreational boating and marine activities are an important aspect of the region's identity and lifestyle, with 11 per cent of Queensland's boats being registered to persons within the Wide Bay Burnett region.
+The Boat Club Marina, located in Urangan Harbour Hervey Bay, provides berthing facilities for yachting holiday makers to the Great Sandy Straits and Fraser Island.
+The Marina comprises four arms of 98 berths which can accommodate vessels up to 25 metres long.
+Maryborough's Mary River Marina is used exclusively for tourism and recreation.
+Bundaberg Port and Tin Can Bay are other significant marina facilities in the region.